Buyer & Seller Information

 Regardless of what you originally paid for your home and the cost of improvements you have made, the only price that matters is what the market will bear at the time you decide to sell.
 Don’t rely on assessed valuations made for tax purposes.
 Such valuations may not be reliable indicators of value, as they are usually made using mass appraisal techniques.

-Whether or not you get an appraisal, your Agent can develop a look at these guys comparative market analysis.
+Whether or not you get an appraisal, your Agent can develop a comparative market analysis.
 The analysis may also point out market fluctuations caused by general economic conditions, business plans like Bruce Power, number of listings etc., as well as long-term trends.

 If you have owned your home for several years, you may have built up sizable equity.
 Equity is the difference between the value of your home and the balance on your mortgage minus what costs you will incur in closing.
 These may include title fees, taxes, a penalty for prepaying your mortgage, brokerage commission, lawyer fees, and charges for preparing and recording documents.